 Toast the flaked almonds:

 - Heat the same pan the spices were toasted in and add the almonds.
-Over a medium heat until the almonds become golden at the edges, stir the almonds frequently to prevent burning.Remove the almonds from the pan.4 tablespoons flaked almonds
+Over a medium heat until the almonds become golden at the edges, stir the almonds frequently to prevent burning.Remove the almonds from the pan.
+If using the chickpea and kidney bean mixture as a salad scatter the toasted almonds over the mixture before serving.4 tablespoons flaked almonds

 Assemble sandwich or tortilla: